RaynorLEE/CATS/README.md

 Please follow these steps to execute our code:

 1. **Install dependencies:**
    Create a python environment and install the required packages.
+We suggest you use Python 3.10 with PyTorch 2.2.2.
-You can refer to the `requirements.txt` from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/blob/main/requirements.txt).
+   For detailed Python package versions, you may refer to the suggested settings listed in `requirements.txt` from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/blob/main/requirements.txt).

    ```bash
    pip install -r requirements.txt